Precision Time Protocol

 Egress phy latency: 0

-Use the following show commands to verify the PTP alarm configuration.
+Use the show facility-alarm status command to view the PTP alarm configuration for PTP over PRP.

 Source Severity Description Relay Time